 By default, all ports on the switch are treated as trusted.
 You can use the interface fastethernet or interface gigabitethernet commands to make individual ports trusted.

 The following command makes all ports trusted:

 (host) (config) #trusted all

-Manage and configure an uplink network connection by defining primary and backup links.
+Manage and configure the uplink network connection on the OmniAccess 4306 switches.